 - The individual had an alcohol concentration over the legal limit while operating a motor vehicle in a public place, or a watercraft;

-- If the individual who was under the age of 21, if they had any detectable amount of alcohol in their system while operating a motor vehicle in a public place or a watercraft; and
+- If the individual was under the age of 21, if they had any detectable amount of alcohol in their system while operating a motor vehicle in a public place or a watercraft; and

 - The law enforcement officer had reasonable suspicion to stop or probable cause to arrest the individual.

 Effect of ALR Hearing in Dallas

 As stated in Tex.
 Transp.
 Code Ann. §§ 724.043 and 524.035, if the judge makes a final decision by determining each of the issues above were established for the type of administrative license suspension, the license will remain suspended.
-If the judge finds even one of the elements was not established, the individual’s license will be returned, the license will be reinstated, or any order denying issuance of the license will be rescinded.
+If the judge finds even one of the elements was not established, the individual’s license will be returned, the license will be reinstated, or any order denying the issuance of the license will be rescinded.

-Contact Law Offices of Richard C. McConathy today for a consultation about your license suspension for failure to pass an intoxication test throughout Dallas County in Texas.
+Contact the Law Offices of Richard C. McConathy today for a consultation about your license suspension for failure to pass an intoxication test throughout Dallas County in Texas.
 Richard McConathy is an experienced Dallas driving while intoxicated lawyer who will make every effort to help you reinstate your license at an administrative license revocation hearing.